jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "They don't accept the poor or women as members."

 "I know.
-Regardless your work will be known there."
+Regardless, your work will be known there."

 Silence.

 Mr. Webb looks at the cliff face, as they all start to climb it.

 Mary says, "Careful, gentlemen.
-The precipice is closer than it looks."
+The ground looks settled.
+But it can change very quickly.
+And the precipice is closer than it looks."

 Three people dig.